PandaTechAM/be-lib-audittrail/Readme.md

 ## 1.4 Limitations

-- Only numeric entity IDs are assigned during SaveChanges.
-- In case of composite keys only first key will be selected.
+- In case of composite keys only first key will be selected as entityId.

 ## 1.5.
 Contributing